JohanssonRein/JohanssonRein/README.md

 - I am an aviation fan, I love exploring airplanes at airports all over the world : as you can tell from my profile picture,
 - which was taken inside an A320 cabin on my trip to Toronto.
 My favorite aircraft is Boeing 787, which I have boarded more than 10 times.
 -
-🌱 I’m currently majring Honors Applied Mathematics at McGill Univerity, Montreal, Canada.
+🌱 I’m currently majoring Honors Applied Mathematics at McGill Univerity, Montreal, Canada.